William D. Kickham

 If you or someone you know is being investigated for or is charged with a Massachusetts embezzlement crime, that person is going to need to retain a talented and experienced Massachusetts embezzlement defense attorney - one who can demonstrate a proven track record of success in defending embezzlement charges in Massachusetts.
 To choose an attorney who only handles these cases "now and again" is a foolish decision, and anyone who does so, or who chooses an attorney based upon the lowest fee possible, is inevitably going to be sorry.
 In the legal profession as in any profession, "you get what you pay for."

-Don't make that kind of mistake.
-While our fees aren't among the lowest, our talent is among the highest.
-We know how to aggressively defend Massachusetts embezzlement charges, and we can protect you from Day One.
+Avoid such errors.
+Although our fees may not be the lowest, our expertise ranks among the highest.
+We are experts at powerfully defending Massachusetts embezzlement charges and other financial crimes, and we can protect you from Day One.
 Call us 24 hours a day, seven days a week at Ph.: (781) 320-0062, or contact us online for a free initial consultation, and we'd be glad to let you know what your legal options are, and what we can do for you.

-Westwood and Boston, Massachusetts criminal defense lawyer William D. Kickham has appeared as a legal analyst on a variety of respected media, including Fox News TV-25/Boston, The Boston Herald, WBZ-AM Radio 1030, WCVB-TV5/Boston, Nightside With Dan Rea, Greater Boston With Emily Rooney, Money Matters Radio/Boston, and The Metro Newspaper/Boston.
+Embezzlement attorney William D. Kickham has served as a legal analyst for many high-level Boston and Massachusetts media outlets, including Fox News TV-25/Boston, The Boston Herald, WBZ-AM Radio 1030, WCVB-TV5/Boston, Nightside With Dan Rea, Greater Boston With Emily Rooney, Money Matters Radio/Boston, and The Metro Newspaper/Boston.
 Attorney William D. Kickham is turned to by respected reporters and media organizations in Massachusetts as an authoritative expert in the field of criminal defense law, and the case results he produces for his clients attest to this.
 Call us today at office number (781) 320-0062, or Atty.
 Kickham's cell phone number at (617) 285-3600, to arrange for a free initial consultation of your case.
 If the matter is not an emergency, you can email us here and we will respond to you very promptly.

 Client Reviews